-Select the #0169 bellcrank stud and insert it on the outside of the left frame in the hole at the center of the top of the frame as shown.
-Apply a small amount of blue Thread lock on the stud threads and thread on one of the #115-20 round frame spacers.
-Use appropriate tools to fully tighten this.
-Orient the square part of the stud base as shown to so that it does not extend into the open frame cavities
+Select the #0169 bellcrank stud and insert it on the outside of the left frame in the hole at the center of top of the frame as shown.
+Apply a small amount of Thread lock on the stud threads and thread on one of #115-20 round frame spacers.
+Use appropriate tools fully tighten this.
+Orient the square part of the stud to as shown to so that it does not extend into the open cavities